 Since my ancestors’ story is typical of many families who migrated to Alabama from the same area, I decided to present it as a historical fiction series and include many other families who resided in the Eastern Shore community.

-The result is my series, Tapestry of Love, a novel that was inspired and includes the names of actual people and/or events that occurred on the Eastern Shore of Virginia, Maryland, and Delaware around 1638.
+The result is my series, Tapestry of Love, a series that was inspired and includes the names of actual people and/or events that occurred on the Eastern Shore of Virginia, Maryland, and Delaware around 1638.
 I imagined much of their life so it is a fictional account, but I included many true historical facts and events within the storyline.
 The Appendix at the end of each book delineates fact from fiction by each chapter.

 The second series, The Cottinghams begins with the first book, Discordance, and continues my family line with direct Cottingham ancestors who eventually migrated to Bibb County, Alabama.